Trump and Biden hit unlikely battleground state of Minnesota

 In 2018, Democrats flipped two suburban congressional districts, took back control of the state House by winning suburban Trump-voting areas and came within one seat of winning control of the state Senate.
 Democrats won every statewide race that year, even as they lost a rural congressional district.

 Trump’s path to Minnesota success likely depends on finding more votes in rural, conservative areas –- running up the score beyond his 2016 tally.
-It’s a strategy he’s trying to pull off elsewhere and depends on a robust field operation with the money and time to track down infrequent or first-time voters.
-That could be a tall order since Minnesota already sports one of the nation’s highest voter turnout rates.
+It’s a strategy he’s trying to pull off in other states and it depends on a robust field operation with the money and time to track down infrequent or first-time voters.
+That could be a tall order since Minnesota already has one of the nation’s highest voter turnout rates.

 “I don’t think they’re there,” said Joe Radinovich, a Democrat who lost a bid for a northern Minnesota congressional district in 2018.
 Radinovich noted the major organizational challenge and expense in tracking new voters, making sure they’re registered and getting them to vote – especially during a pandemic.
 “We have relatively high turnout already.
 Most people vote.
 I just don’t think it’s there.
 I think those people showed up in 2016,” he said.

-In 2016, Trump won that district that includes the Democratic city of Duluth by 15 percentage points.
+In 2016, Trump won that district, which includes the Democratic city of Duluth, by 15 percentage points.
 But in the midterms two years later, Radinovich lost by just under 6 percentage points.

 Still, Trump has spent more than a year building a sizable Minnesota ground game.
-Republicans are out knocking on doors and interacting personally with voters in ways that Democrats mostly have not, preferring online operations amid the coronavirus.
+Republicans are out knocking on doors and interacting personally with voters in ways that Democrats mostly have not, preferring online operations because of the coronavirus.

 “One of the things the Trump campaign has been very good about is visibility in Duluth, but also in areas around Duluth,” Larson said.